aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 Functionalities available:

-* control water temperature;
+* Control water temperature;
-* low water detection in the water tank;
+* Low water detection in the water tank;
-* order a cup of coffee (with possibility control of quantity of coffee in the cup);
+* Order a cup of coffee (with possibility control of quantity of coffee in the cup);
-* grind coffee beans.;
+* Grind coffee beans.;
-* connect to a Nextion LCD Touch ;
+* Connect to a Nextion LCD Touch ;
 * RGB LED;
 * Magnetic Buzzer;